 - Gigantamax Eevee, which is a gift from playing Let’s GO Eevee.

 - Gigantamax Meowth, which was an early purchase Mystery Gift.

-- Giantamax Snorlax, which was previously part of an Event Raid.
+- Giantamax Snorlax, which only appears part of Event Raids.

 - Gigantamax Melmetal, which cannot be obtained in-game at this time.

 Max Raid Events

 Occasionally, Max Raid Events will be run where certain Pokemon (usually Gigantamax Pokemon) have a higher chance of appearing than others.

 The way this works is that once per day, in a random den, you are guaranteed to encounter at least one of these Event Pokemon in a Red Beam encounter.

 Currently, the following Max Raid Events have been announced: